ton-blockchain/docs/docs/howto/wallets.md

 * Make sure your wallet is downloaded from https://ton.org/wallets.

-* In wallet Settings in config url enter https://ton.org/global-config-archive.json and **mainnet** in blockchain ID.
+* In wallet Settings in config URL enter https://ton.org/global-config-archive.json and **mainnet** in blockchain ID.
 Apply settings.

-* After the wallet is successfully synchronized - put in settings in config url https://ton.org/global-config-wallet.json again.
+* After the wallet is successfully synchronized - put in settings in config URL https://ton.org/global-config-wallet.json again.